 ii Carriers' liability towards passengers and third parties

 The liability of the air carrier is primarily regulated by the provisions of the Montreal Convention, which provide maximum liability limits.
 The air carrier is primarily held accountable.
 This does not mean, however, that the air carrier has to bear the damage definitively.
 The Montreal Convention does not affect a potential claim for recourse by the airline against third parties and is, in principle, governed by Austrian law.
 A recourse claim may be considered, for example, if the damage is caused by several persons who are liable in solidarity with the injured party.
 If the injured party only takes action against the airline, the airline has to pay the full amount, but may recover the corresponding shares of damages from the other injuring parties.

 Special legal conditions exist for the recourse of the air carrier as an employer to its employees as direct victims.
-The Employee Liability Act39 provides compensation for damages inflicted by an employer to the employee or a third party in the performance of the work.
-Compared to the provisions of the ABGB, the liability of the employer for the added damages is substantially restricted.
+The Employee Liability Act provides compensation for damage inflicted by an employer to the employee or a third party in the performance of his or her work.
+Compared to the provisions of the ABGB, the liability of the employer for added damages is substantially restricted.
 In the case of excusable mistakes (the slightest degree of negligence), the liability of the employer is completely omitted.
 In other cases of negligence, the right of recourse may be reduced by the court according to the Employee Liability Act.
-However, if the employee is injured while performing his or her work, the employer is liable for the impairment of the employee's physical integrity only in the event of intent (employer's liability privilege).40
+However, if an employee is injured while performing his or her work, the employer is liable for the impairment of the employee's physical integrity only in the event of intent (employer's liability privilege).

 In addition, the general provisions of the ABGB are to be taken into consideration.